 This trail is named after Captain Robert McDougal, who was in command of

-This trail is the only bike trail in the park.It begins behind the visitor center and goes to the
+This trail is a bike trail in the park.It begins behind the visitor center and goes to the

-This trail winds through a heavily wooded area to the
+This trail winds through a wooded area to the